atchoglogilbert/INCEPTION/README.md

 # Inception

-## Build the images:
+Build the images:

 ```
 make build ;
 ```

-## Create and start the containers:
+Create and start the containers:

 ```
 make up ;
 ```

-## Display all images, containers, volumes and networks:
+Display all images, containers, volumes and networks:

 ```
 make ls ;
 ```

-## Build the images, create and start the containers and display the application's stats:
+Build the images, create and start the containers and display the application's stats:

 ```
 make ;
 ```

-## stop the containers:
+Stop the containers:

 ```
 make stop ;
 ```

-## purge Docker on your system:
+Factory reset:

 ```
 make purge ;